trulia/choroplethr/README.md

 ## Installation

-To install the development version of choroplethr it's easiest to use the `devtools` package:
+To install the development version of `choroplethr` use the `devtools` package:

 ```
 # install.packages("devtools")